remorses/mongoke/docs/configuration.md

 # Configuration

 Mongoke defines its entire configuration in a yaml file that can be used to generate the entire graphql server.
-This configuration can be used inside the docker image in the default path `/config.yml`, read more about how to use mongoke with docker here.
+This configuration can be used inside the docker image in the default path `/config.yml`.
 The configuration has the following shape:
 ```
 Configuration:
-    db_url?: /mongodb://.*/
     skema?: Str
     skema_url?: Url
     skema_path?: Str